 It’s something like our oyster cake, except that it’s got mushroom and cheese inside.
 Of course, the grilled squid was pretty awesome too.

-We bought some drinks and snacks at the convenience store near our hotel and on our way back, I wondered if there was any money in the ATM at Alpha Bank, thanks to news reports of bank runs and empty ATMs.
+We bought some drinks and snacks at the convenience store near our hotel and on our way back, I was worried that there might not be any money in the ATM at Alpha Bank, thanks to news reports of bank runs and empty ATMs.
 I asked the receptionist.
 It was a middle-aged lady on duty this time.

 “Of course there’s money in the ATM.
 Go ahead and use it.” she said, giving me a strange look.